philterd/philter/docs/docs/auditing.md

 The `redaction_reversed` event is recorded every time `/api/reidentify` is called, regardless of whether individual values succeed or fail.
 Its `details` field records:

-- `strategy` — `CRYPTO_REPLACE` or `FPE_ENCRYPT_REPLACE`.
+- `strategy`: `CRYPTO_REPLACE` or `FPE_ENCRYPT_REPLACE`.
-- `requested` — the number of values submitted.
+- `requested`: the number of values submitted.
-- `succeeded` — the number successfully decrypted.
+- `succeeded`: the number successfully decrypted.
-- `reason` — the caller's verbatim stated authority for the reversal.
+- `reason`: the caller's verbatim stated authority for the reversal.
-- `values` — the list of encrypted input values (ciphertexts).
-These are the replacement tokens, not the decrypted originals; the originals are **never** written to the audit log.
+- `values`: the list of encrypted input values (ciphertexts).
+These are the replacement tokens, not the decrypted originals.
+The originals are **never** written to the audit log.
-- `owner` — the target user id, present only when an admin used the `owner` parameter to act on behalf of another user.
+- `owner`: the target user id, present only when an admin used the `owner` parameter to act on behalf of another user.

 This provides a full, auditable history of who un-redacted what, when, and under what stated authority.
 See [Re-identification](redaction/re-identification.md) for the full endpoint documentation.